Source: Tavaga Research

 Given that gilt funds are backed by a sovereign guarantee, they have minimal default risk which makes them a viable investment vehicle for risk-averse investors.

-Sovereign guarantees mean governments issuing the securities guarantee they would not default on their repayments, that mitigates likely credit risk seen in most other debt funds.
+Sovereign guarantees mean governments issuing the securities guarantee they would not default on their repayments, that mitigate likely credit risk seen in most other debt funds.

 When would it be beneficial to invest in gilt funds?